Traci Czyzyk-Morgan, PhD, Assistant Professor of Anesthesiology

 Daniel Morgan, PhD, Assistant Professor of Anesthesiology & Pharmacology

 Research in the laboratory is focused on understanding the behavioral and molecular mechanisms responsible for tolerance to cannabinoid and opioid drugs.
 The laboratory assesses tolerance by testing for the diminished physiological response to cannabinoids and opioids that occurs with repeated drug treatment and also biochemical methods to assess the molecular mechanisms responsible for these effects.

 Victor Ruiz-Velasco, PhD, Associate Professor and Vice-Chair for Basic Science Research

-Work in the basic research laboratory of Dr. Victor Ruiz-Velasco is focused on the study of mechanisms by which second messengers, particularly G proteins, modulate voltage-dependent N-type Ca2+ channels.
+Basic Science research work in the laboratory is focused on the study of mechanisms by which second messengers, particularly G-proteins, modulate voltage-dependent N-type Ca2+ channels.
 Several electrophysiological, biochemical and molecular approaches are employed to help us understand these signaling pathways.
-Dissociated stellate ganglion neurons are used as our model system (Neurosci.
-Lett.
-363: 252-256, 2004).
-This ganglion provides the main sympathetic input to the heart.

 Kai Singbartl, MD, MPH, Associate Professor of Anesthesiology

 Translational research in the areas of acute kidney injury (AKI), sepsis and inflammation.